dangoslen/dangoslen-me-site/content/blog/how-to-get-software-documentation-right.md

 When describing software systems, we _must_ trust the code over the docs.
 Why?
 Because the code _is_ what your software is doing.
 There is no way to avoid that.

-This is why engineers can be [pedantic about comments]().
+This is why engineers can be [pedantic about comments](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/).
 Comments explaining what code is doing can easily get out of date and confuse the next engineer trying to change it (or even understand it).
 I won't open up the comment wars here, but it is good to be aware that your code serves as a form of documentation for your software - because it _is_ your software.

+It is up to the maintainers to make sure that the drift between documentation and the running code is minimized by looking at the what the code is doing.
+If there is a question about what an API is doing, go to the code.
+If there is a difference between what the API is doing in documentation vs code, the team needs to decide which is incorrect and then correct it.
+This is especially important when it comes to public APIs and API specifications which will be discussed in a moment.
+In either case, if a gap is identified, don't be silent.
+Raise the issue and work to understand what the code is doing and which decide which thing - the code or docs  - needs to change.

 ## Generating Docs is Usually a Good Idea